despresc/hasbrain/README.md

 program in `FILE`.
-Very rudimentary documentation can be viewed by running `hasbrain interpret` alone; by default, the interpreter takes program input from stdin, encoded as pairs of hexadecimal numbers, and writes the program output to stdout in the same format.
+Very rudimentary documentation can be viewed by running `hasbrain interpret` alone; by default, the interpreter takes program input from stdin, encoded as pairs of hexadecimal numbers, and writes the program output to stdout in the same format (with a little leading and trailing whitespace).

 The [Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck) has a description of the brainfuck language and its usual variants.
 Note that this